-The primary function of the Reserve Unit deputies is to supplement uniformed patrol for full-time deputies who are on leave due to sickness, vacation or military leave.
-The Reserve Unit is also activated when additional deputies are needed due to man-made or natural disasters, such as severe weather events, wildfires and Homeland Security concerns.
+Reserve Unit law enforcement deputies supplement uniformed patrol when full-time deputies are on leave due to sickness, vacation or military leave.
+They are also activated when additional deputies are needed due to man-made or natural disasters, such as severe weather events, wildfires and Homeland Security concerns.

-The primary function of the Reserve Unit corrections officers is to supplement full-time corrections officers in all aspects of corrections.
-These include working at the Travis County Jail or at the Travis County Correctional Complex.
+Reserve Unit corrections officers supplement full-time corrections officers at the Travis County Jail or at the Travis County Correctional Complex.
 After certification, Reserve corrections officers can perform transportation duties, hospital duty and other more advanced assignments.